flash62au/EngineDriver_Home/docs/videos/index.rst

 .. note::
   :class: note-ed

-  Note: some of the videos below were done on older versions of **Engine Driver**.
+  Note: Many of the videos below were done on older versions of |ed|.
 Some of the functions, screen layouts or the names of the preferences may have changed slightly.

 Connecting
 ==============================